The closing of a year is a good time to reflect.

 Let’s recall the guidelines of the Global Strategy for Human Resources for Health: 2030 Health Personnel, proposed by the World Health Organization (WHO), argues that to achieve a healthy life and promote the wellness of the population investments are required substantive and strategic in the global health personnel and a substantial change in planning, education, distribution, loyalty, management and compensation of health personnel.

-It is essential to constantly update and improve the quality of service, which is affected by the multiple employment of this staff, physical fatigue, and demotivation.
-It is necessary to review the required profile and the recruitment process that is used, the incentive and compensation systems to improve quality and productivity.
+It is a priority to constantly update and improve the quality of service, which is affected by the multiple employment of this staff, physical fatigue, and demotivation.
+Also, to review the required profile and the recruitment process that is used, the incentive and compensation systems to improve quality and productivity.

 In the same way, we need to ensure the retention of qualified personnel and be able to attract new and international talent.